BestReviews is reader-supported and may earn an affiliate commission. Details

 Advanced stations may even offer smartphone-like displays with real-time updates and animations.
 Another factor to consider is the display's color.
 Color displays are generally easier to read, and certain data like heat maps are more visually informative in color as opposed to black-and-white displays.

 Weather stations differ in how they present data on their monitors.
 Some use basic, one-page digital LCD screens, others use colors and graphics to represent weather conditions, and some feature HD displays that resemble tablets or computer monitors.

 While bright, animated images give your weather station’s monitor a premium look and feel, it's important to choose a model that displays information in a way that is easy for you to read and understand.

 A screen cluttered with widgets and numbers may appeal to someone with a deep curiosity about the climate, an amateur pilot or a drone videographer, but someone simply trying to plan their evening may be frustrated by information overload.

 While the ideal weather station for many people would be a “plug and play” model that requires no maintenance, your attention may be needed from time to time.

-Entry-level and bargain-priced weather stations fare worse in lab tests than their scientific counterparts when it comes to accuracy.
 The climate you live in can also affect the precision of your weather station’s measurements.
 For example, daytime readings for ambient air temperature and rainfall tend to show as higher than average in warmer climates.
 Accuracy can also be affected by the condition of the sensor wires or debris in the weather station’s housing.

 A. If you just want a basic weather station, you can find what you need for under $50.
 For a high-end, bells-and-whistles model, you can expect to pay over $250.
 The average consumer who is serious about tracking the weather, however, will most likely be happy with a station in roughly the $80 to $150 price range.